iversonLv/refreshToken_demo_node_react/README.md

 - Then we have another token named refreshToken, that is responsible for exchanging/renew a new accessToken for us to get the protected resource again.
 - Normally, refreshToken has a long-live while accessToken has a relatively short-live

-## Requirements:
+## Requirements

    We want to refreshToken to get new accessToken and automatically request again with the new accessToken at background rather than any manully action.

-## Thoughts:
+## Thoughts

 - Using Axios interceptors to intercepte when first request response 401(Unauthorized)
 - If so call the refreshToken API
 - Re-request the existing resonse-401 endpoint again with the new accessToken
 - If accessToken is expried neither, direct user to login page

 ## Client side